zeitgeistpm/migration-guide/README.md

 - Change the first two bytes of the calldata to represent the pallet index of `system` and the call index of `kill_storage` inside your runtime.
 - In this example the storage for `parachainSystem.lastDmqMqcHead` and `parachainSystem.lastHrmpMqcHeads` are reset.
 In case the shell parachain already received or sent XCM, those must be set to the values the relaychain of the shell parachain holds.

 Both extrinsics **must be executed together in the same block**, as either one of them will halt the live parachain.
-The `utility.batch_all` dispatchable call can be utilized to achieved this.
+The `utility.batch_all` dispatchable call can be utilized to achieve this.

 #### Case B: Equal `parachain_id` and `MqcHeads`
 The first step is to reserve a `parachain_id` on the same relaychain that the live parachain is using by invoking the `registrar.reserve` and `registrar.register` dispatchable call.
 It must be ensured that a working genesis state and a working genesis wasm is included that contains `XCM` functionality and the `Sudo` pallet.